Shalinisinha22/JIRA-Ticket-Management-Clone/README.md

 <h2>DEMO </h2>

-<ul><li>Create your task by clicking on add icon and then write your task and select priority by giving one of the colors.(light pink>light blue>light green>black)
+<ul><li>Create your task by clicking on add icon and then write your task and select priority by giving one of the colors.(Light pink>Light blue>Light green>black)

 ![add task](https://user-images.githubusercontent.com/122859073/221038804-1f9e4321-68a7-49a0-903b-3b2e581fb59b.png)

 </li>